Dr Alicja Pawluczuk (aka HYSTERA)

 is a multidisciplinary researcher and artivist whose practice intertwines the realms of art, education, and academia.
 With an extensive background in digital inequalities and participatory digital justice education programs, she merges her expertise to create people-centred, thought-provoking, and innovative works.

-Having dedicated over a decade to co-designing, facilitating, and evaluating international projects, Alicja possesses a deep understanding of the significance of digital inclusion research and its practical implementation.
+Having dedicated over a decade to co-designing, facilitating, and evaluating international projects, Alicja has an in-depth understanding of of digital inclusion research and its practical implementation.
 Her passion lies in exploring the intersections between community engagement, [participatory] art, and research.

 Dr Pawluczuk's professional experience encompasses high-level collaborations with renowned institutions such as the United Nations University, ITU, EQUALS-EU, and the Council of Europe.
 Simultaneously, she actively engages in community-led initiatives, organizing digital literacy workshops and advocating for digital rights.
-Her portfolio showcases a diverse range of accomplishments, including peer-reviewed publications and cross-disciplinary public engagement activities.
-Notably, her research has significantly influenced policy-making efforts and recommendations in the field of digital inclusion.
+Her portfolio showcases a range of accomplishments, including peer-reviewed publications and cross-disciplinary public engagement activities.

 Her artistic practice explores the interplay between research and creative expression for social change.
 By embracing a democratic, participatory, and experimental approach, she aims to create spaces, communities, and artworks that challenge conventional boundaries and spark meaningful conversations.
 She fearlessly addresses pertinent issues, from digital inclusion, and digital health gap to invisible disability and menstrual justice.

 Dr Pawluczuk has founded a digital literacy collective known as Digital Beez.
 Through this platform, she extends her impact, empowering individuals to navigate the digital landscape effectively and meaningfully.